davidbrowne/dsga/README.md

 * Add more tests and try to get close to 100% code coverage.

 ## [Latest Major Changes](CHANGELOG.md)
+* Latest Changes
+    * Added two new examples
+        * line_closest_points - finds the closest points between two lines in 3D space, and the distance between those points.
+        * shader_demo - a simple shader demo that uses dsga for vector and matrix math, and demonstrates how to use the library in a shader-like context.
+    * Removed ```as_base()``` from **vec_interface**, since it was not really necessary.
+    * Added protected destructor to **vec_interface** to prevent deletion through a base class pointer.

 * v3.1.0
     * Minor version bump with some breaking changes to the API.
     * Updated to doctest v2.5.2